708yamaguchi/pr2_fingertip_sensors/README.md

   - Nucleo_G491RE

     Main project of this repository.
 Nucleo G491RE firmware for PR2 fingertip.
-SPI communication loop runs on FreeRTOS
+SPI communication loop with DMA runs on FreeRTOS.

   - Nucleo_G491RE_PR2_slave

-    Firmware to communicate with PR2 as fingertip SPI slave.
+    Nucleo G491RE firmware to communicate with PR2 as fingertip SPI slave.

   - Nucleo_G491RE_SPH0645LM4H

-    Firmware to use SPH0645LM4H microphone with Nucleo G491RE
+    Firmware to use SPH0645LM4H microphone with Nucleo G491RE.
+I2S communication with DMA runs on FreeRTOS.

+  - Nucleo_G491RE_VCNL4040

+    Firmware to use VCNL4040 proximity sensor with Nucleo G491RE.
+I2C communication with DMA runs on FreeRTOS.

+  - Arduino_Nano_PR2_slave

+    Arduino Nano firmware to communicate with PR2 as fingertip SPI slave.
+This firmware is for reference only in this project and is not for actual use.

 - Datasheets